onejs/one/next.md

 # backlog

+- style tag to CSS, we could have a mode that takes style tags with precedense/key set and have a mode to optimize that to css

 - perf - in dev mode collectStyle is called a ton on each load

 - probably need to bundle api routes by default? too many esm/cjs issues